acquia/acsf-tools/README.background-tasks.md

 ## Summary:

-Background tasks are designed to execution long running drush commands in the background by using multiple concurrent cron jobs.
+Background tasks are designed to execute long running drush commands in the background by using multiple concurrent cron jobs.
 One use case is to offload long running "light" tasks from deployment to post deployment to achieve higher concurrency.